25 Things You Didn’t Know About Studying Engineering

 10. You have wide career options

 There are several career options that you can specialize in, in the field of Engineering.
-Before the 21st century, all that was available include Civil, Mechanical, Electrical and possibly Aeronautical Engineering.
-But today, there are new, exciting and equally rewarding fields such as Robotics, Software, Space Engineering, and a host of others.
+Before the 21st century, all that was available included Civil, Mechanical, Electrical, and possibly Aeronautical Engineering.
+But today, there are new, exciting, and equally rewarding fields such as Robotics, Software, Space Engineering, and a host of others.

-11. You need social skill to make the most of your career
+11. You need social skills to make the most of your career

 Engineers are often introverted.
 It’s easier to find socially awkward engineers than socially skilled ones.
 Most just want to do their job and let their result speak for them.
-But engineers who develop their social skills are often exceptional in their career and achieve more.
+However, engineers who develop their social skills are often exceptional in their careers and achieve more.
 So while you are working on your academic performance, you want to also develop your communication skills.

 12. There are numerous engineering scholarships

 Engineering scholarships are easier to find than most other fields of study.
-You’ll find a number of government funded engineering scholarships, engineering scholarships in UK, US, Australia and other popular study destinations.
-See the description below for link to engineering scholarships.
-Also visit www.afterschoolafrica.com to explore engineering scholarships
+You’ll findseveralf government-funded engineering scholarships, and engineering scholarships in the UK, US, Australia, and other popular study destinations.
+See the description below for a link to engineering scholarships.
+Also, visit www.afterschoolafrica.com to explore engineering scholarships

 13. Expect to spend more years in school than your friends